 Association for Dance Movement Psychotherapy UK

-I practice as a dance movement psychotherapist in Devon, Cornwall and South West of England .
+I am in private practice as a dance movement psychotherapist in Devon, Cornwall and South West of England .

 What is Dance Movement Psychoherapy?